 Maintaining the Quality of Scoring and Score Reporting

-GRE Raters receive GRE Analytical Writing responses from test takers worldwide via an online scoring network.
+GRE Raters receive GRE Analytical Writing responses from test takers worldwide via an online network for evaluation.
 They are typically college and university faculty who have undergone training and certification in order to become GRE Raters.

 Many strategies are used to ensure that all GRE Raters use the same scoring standard, including:

 - GRE Raters must pass a calibration test demonstrating accurate scoring at the beginning of each session in order to score operational essays.

 - Rater accuracy is tested during operational scoring by interspersing previously scored essays into the set of unscored essays.
 Previously scored essays are not identified as such.